Application instructions and entry criteria

 Note: Changing or switching to other papers can occur without penalties, up until the end of the first week of classes.

 4. Study Abroad or Exchange?

-Check out our list of Exchange Partners to see if your university is listed.
-If your university is listed on our Exchange partners page please check with your adviser to check if you are going to be nominated to study at Waikato, as an exchange student.
-Some of our partners are both Exchange and Study Abroad.
+If your university is listed on our Exchange partners page please check with your adviser if you're nominated to study at Waikato as an exchange student as some of our partners are both Exchange and Study Abroad.

 If your university is not listed then please apply as a Study Abroad student.

 - Completed at least two trimesters/semesters of study when you start your experience at Waikato and be enrolled at a recognised tertiary institution (unless you're applying as a Gap Year Experience student)